pgbult/Cilium-LB-IPAM/Cilium LB-IPAM example.md

 In this example, we will set up a L2 advertisement with Cilium LB-IPAM connectend to a pfSense firewall for outside access.

 When using Cilium LB-IPAM in combination with a pfSense firewall, Cilium assigns external IPs from a predefined pool to Kubernetes LoadBalancer services.
-The cluster nodes then announce those IPs on the local network (via ARP/NDP), making them reachable as if they were real hosts. pfSense can simply forward traffic from the public IP to the Cilium-assigned service IP, removing the need for per-node NodePort rules and providing a clean, cloud-like load balancer experience on bare metal.
+The cluster nodes then announce those IPs on the local network (via ARP/NDP), making them reachable as if they were real hosts. pfSense can simply forward traffic from the public IP to the Cilium-assigned service IP, removing the need for per-node NodePort rules and providing a clean load balancer.

 ## Exposing Services with Cilium LB-IPAM and pfSense

 When using **Cilium LB-IPAM** in combination with a **pfSense firewall**, Cilium assigns external IPs from a predefined pool to Kubernetes `LoadBalancer` services.
-The cluster nodes then announce those IPs on the local network (via ARP/NDP), making them reachable as if they were real hosts. pfSense can simply forward traffic from the public IP to the Cilium-assigned service IP, removing the need for per-node NodePort rules and providing a cloud-like load balancer experience on bare metal.

-## Exposing Services with Cilium LB-IPAM and pfSense

-When using **Cilium LB-IPAM** in combination with a **pfSense firewall**, Cilium assigns external IPs from a predefined pool to Kubernetes `LoadBalancer` services.
-The cluster nodes then announce those IPs on the local network (via ARP/NDP), making them reachable as if they were real hosts. pfSense can simply forward traffic from the public IP to the Cilium-assigned service IP, removing the need for per-node NodePort rules and providing a cloud-like load balancer experience on bare metal.
+The cluster nodes then announce those IPs on the local network (via ARP/NDP), making them reachable as if they were real hosts. pfSense can simply forward traffic from the public IP to the Cilium-assigned service IP, removing the need for per-node NodePort rules and providing load balancing.

 ### Traffic Flow Diagram